Searching for details:

 The Zenit-2 rocket delivered the Meteor-3M remote-sensing satellite from Baikonur Cosmodrome's Site 45 on December 10, 2001.
 Along with the 2,477-kilogram Meteor, the Zenit-2 was carrying a cluster of international payloads with the total weight of 188 kilograms.
 It included Moroccan MAROCTUBSAT and Pakistani BADR-R satellites.
 Also onboard were the Compass spacecraft developed at KB Mashinostroenia in the city of Miass and designed to test the techniques of predicting earthquakes, and the Reflector experiment developed by NII KP design bureau and designed to monitor "space junk."

-All five spacecraft were inserted into a 1020-kilometer orbit with the inclination 99 degrees toward the Equator.
+All five spacecraft were inserted into a 1020-kilometer orbit with an inclination 99 degrees toward the Equator.

 This launch was originally expected in December of last year, however it was continuously delayed mainly due to the problem with the US-build SAGE-III instrument installed onboard the Meteor-3M.
 This was the 35th launch of the Zenit rocket from Baikonur.